 Hence, organizations need to reverse the disengagement by implementing proper systems and processes for employee rewards and recognition.
 They should leverage recognition platforms for timely recognition.
 They should also incorporate peer-to-peer recognition to create a positive work environment.
 Rewards and recognition should be presented to employees in large forums such as townhalls, floor huddles, team meetings, etc. as much as possible to drive social visibility and engagement.

 The past two years have been fairly stagnant for most employees in terms of learning and development opportunities.
 So, providing them structured learning and development activities can pave the way for their professional and personal growth and enhance their commitment towards the organization.

 Organizations need provide classroom-based learning options along with the online learning that employees would have been doing for the last two years.
 Such classroom learning sessions will not only help employees in building skills and competencies but also contribute to engagement and team-building.

 New hires and less-tenured employees have suffered greatly during the pandemic and remote working.
 They haven’t been able to get access to the much-needed help, support and advice from their supervisors and seniors in a timely manner when they were working remotely.

-Organizations need to encourage senior employees, managers and leaders to get more actively involved in coaching and mentorship activities.
+Moreover, organizations need to encourage senior employees, managers and leaders to get more actively involved in coaching and mentorship activities.
 Managers should be trained to handle coaching of their team members.
-A formal mentorship program might also be a good idea, especially for newer employees to help them navigate the system.
+Hence, a formal mentorship program might also be a good idea, especially for newer employees to help them navigate the system.